Sweet Rewards of Our Honey Harvest

 After the class, our beekeepers spent a day inspecting and consolidating the hives to prepare them for the cold winter months.
 They left the bees with enough honey to keep them full with food while pulling the extra honey that was leftover once the bees were settled in their new, cozy spaces.

 Back at the restaurant, we harvested our honey using an old-fashioned “crush and strain” method, pushing the honey through a fine mesh strainer to separate the liquid and wax.
-Then, we warmed the honey to allow remaining wax particles to float to the top and be skimmed off.
 Once finished, we filled five liter jars with fresh, delicious honey to use in our restaurant.
 We’ll be sure to use it in dishes that let its natural sweetness shine through, so stay tuned to special’s board for honey delights coming soon.

 To enjoy local honey at home visit your community’s farmers market or food co-op and stock up for winter.
 The sweet treat is a delicious traditional aid for soothing a chilly-weather cold or flu, and a yummy ingredient in cooking and baking or homemade mead.
 And if you’re interested in starting your own hives at home, be sure to visit the Bee Girl website for resources, tips and community classes in Southern Oregon.